Design Thinking Tools: how to use them to solve complex problems

 The goal of Design Thinking is not perfection but the best possible answer.
 And the best solution is probably not the first.
 Thus, a constant feedback loop is essential.

-Here are some tips for implementing feedback loops:
+Here are some tips for creating a learning culture by collecting feedback:

-- Test and repeat as much as possible: find new ways and angles to test your assumptions.
+- Test and repeat: find new ways and angles to test your assumptions.
 You’ll find something you would never have otherwise.

-- Conduct feedback sessions frequently: when you adopt feedback, it not only creates a safe space to innovate, but it also prevents the same mistakes from happening again.
+- Conduct feedback sessions: when you adopt feedback, it not only creates a safe space to innovate, but it also prevents the same mistakes from happening again.